All Products

 Document Center

-Alibaba Cloud Linux:What do I do if the Buffer I/O write performance of an Ext4 file system on an Alibaba Cloud Linux 2 instance is not as expected?
+Alibaba Cloud Linux:What do I do if the buffer I/O write performance of an Ext4 file system on an Alibaba Cloud Linux 2 ECS instance does not meet expectations?

-This topic describes the cause of the following issue and how to resolve the issue: The Buffer I/O write performance of an Ext4 file system on an Elastic Compute Service (ECS) instance that runs Alibaba Cloud Linux 2 is not as expected.
+This topic describes the cause of and solutions to the issue that the buffer I/O write performance of an Ext4 file system on an Elastic Compute Service (ECS) instance that runs Alibaba Cloud Linux 2 does not meet expectations.

 Problem description

-Buffer I/O write operations may not be performed as expected on an Ext4 file system on an ECS instance that meets the following conditions:
+Buffer I/O write operations may not be performed as expected in an Ext4 file system on an ECS instance with the following configurations:

 Note